Dreaming381/Latios-Framework/Documentation~/Kinemation Animation and Rendering/README.md

     compile and test for other platforms.
 If you would like to see Kinemation support your target platform, please reach out to me!
 -   Kinemation supports a max hierarchy count of 341.
 It can go a little higher depending on which meshes are bound.
+Higher amounts should be possible in a future release.
 -   Occlusion Culling is not supported.
-The way it works assumes visibility indices have already been written.
-But that’s way slower than visibility masks, which Kinemation makes available.
-If this is going to be implemented, it is going to be implemented the right way.
--   Skinned Meshes don’t work in Live Link preview.
-This is because the default Hybrid Renderer still runs in this mode.
-(Fixed in 0.6)
+Support should be possible in a future release.
--   Hybrid Renderer stats don’t work.
+-   Entities Graphics stats don’t work.
 Kinemation will provide its own solution for this in a future release which will be more extensible and customizable.
--   Culling callbacks are slow on the main thread when there are lots of shadow passes.
-Those systems haven’t been optimized for the main thread yet.
-(Fixed in 0.6)
--   Skeletons are uploaded to the GPU multiple times in a frame if different LODs are used in different culling passes
+-   Skeletons are uploaded to the GPU multiple times in a frame if different LODs are used in different culling passes.
--   GPU uploads are done in a way that prevent the processors from going into an idle state
+-   GPU uploads are done in a way that prevent the processors from going into an idle state.
+-   `AddMissingMaskSystem` queries for the wrong component types.
+This will be fixed in a patch release.

 ## Near-Term Roadmap

+-   Procedural Mesh Baking
+-   Native Squash and Stretch
+-   Skinned Motion Vectors
+-   Animation Aspects
+-   Forced Optimized Skeletons Mode from Exposed Game Objects
 -   Pose sampling for exposed skeletons
     -   Significantly faster
     -   May require local allocator